flytbase/apidoc/source/includes/position_setpoint.md

 ### API usage information:

-Note: You can either set body_frame or relative flag.
-If both are set, body_frame takes precedence.
+* Vehicle should be in OFFBOARD/API_CTL mode for this API to work.
+* Vehicle should be armed for this API to work.
+* Do not call this API when vehicle is grounded.
+Use take_off API first to get the vehicle in air.
+* X,Y,Z are position setpoints in 3 linear axes.
+Yaw is angular rotation around Z axis.
+Right hand notation is used to find positive yaw direction.
+* Effect of parameters:
+  * Async:

-Tip: Asynchronous mode - The API call would return as soon as the command has been sent to the autopilot, irrespective of whether the vehicle has reached the given setpoint or not.
+     * True: The API call would return as soon as the command has been sent to the autopilot, irrespective of whether the vehicle has reached the given setpoint or not.

-Tip: Synchronous mode - The API call would wait for the function to return, which happens when either the position setpoint is reached or timeout=30secs is over.
+     * False: The API call would wait for the function to return, which happens when either the position setpoint is reached or timeout=30secs is over.
+  * Relative:
+     * True: Linear position setpoints (x,y,z) are calculated from current location.
+Home location is not relevant.
+Yaw is calculated from North.
+     * False: Linear position setpoints (x,y,z) are calculated from home location.
+Home location is reset every time vehicle arms.
+Yaw is calculated from North.
+  * Body_frame
+     * True: All the setpoints are converted to body frame.
+        * Front of vehicle : +x
+        * Right of vehicle : +y
+        * down: +z
+        * yaw is calculated from front of vehicle.
+     * False: All the setpoints are converted to local NED (North, East, Down) frame.
+Yaw is calculated from North.
+* Either body_frame or relative flag can be set to true at a time.
+If both are set then only body_frame is effective.
+* For yaw setpoint to be effective the yaw_valid argument must be set to true.
+* This API overrides any previous mission / navigation API being carried out.
+* This API requires position lock.
+GPS, Optical Flow, VICON system can provide position data to vehicle.
+* To provide only Yaw setpoint use this API with x,y,z arguments set to 0, relative=True, yaw_valid=True
+* * Following parameters need to be manually configured according to vehicle frame.
+  * MPC_XY_VEL_MAX : Maximum horizontal velocity.
+For smaller and lighter this parameter could be set to value between 8 m/s to 15 m/s.
+For larger and heavier systems it is safer to set this value below 8 m/s.
+  * MPC_Z_VEL_MAX : Maximum vertical velocity.
+For smaller and lighter this parameter could be set to value between 3 m/s to 10 m/s.
+For larger and heavier systems it is safer to set this value below 8 m/s.
+  * Vehicle will try to go to the setpoint with maximum velocity.
+At no point the current velocity will exceed limit set by above parameters.
+So if you want the vehicle to reach a point slowly then reducen the value of above paramters.